 My sister, Lea Davison, and I fell in love with the outdoors at an early age.
 Raised in a small town in Vermont, we skied, ran, and rode any chance we could get.
 This passion soon led to competition.
 As juniors, we were competing in mountain bike events across the United States.

 In all our racing experiences from the NORBA (National Off-Road Bicycle Association) series to the UCI Junior World Championships, there was one constant.
 There were few girls on the start line.
 It was on a start line, we met co-founder, Angela Irvine, who shared the same sentiments.
 The sport of cycling lacked a new female generation, and women lacked the confidence to compete and race mountain bikes.
 These observations were the catalyst for a solution.

 In 2007, the solution became the creation of Little Bellas.
 The solution would be focused on girls ages 7-16.
 We felt the status quo of sports at that time created an environment where teenage self-esteem tends to decrease in girls and increase in boys.
 We needed an environment where support and respect were keystone values.
 A community of all women set the tone for encouraging participation.
 Following suit, the inaugural program consisted of twelve Sunday sessions led by female mentors.
 We realized early-on that an empowering environment consisted of mentors not coaches, instructors, or counselors.
 This was not to be solely a skills-based program.
-Little Bellas would encompass confidence building by empower young girls through sport.
+Little Bellas would encompass confidence building by empowering young girls through sport.
 It would promote food and nutrition as a source of fuel.
 It would be centered on fun, and it would, of course, encourage skill development on and off the bike.